Time-Lapse Photography How-to Guide

 The other thing I love taking in time-lapse are people in motion.
 You might even consider this a form of stop-motion.
 I set the camera so that I can move between intervals, about two seconds.
 If you go longer, it makes the process extremely tedious.
 If you’re close enough to hear the camera taking pictures, you can move in-between shots.

 The only time you need the camera to automatically adjust exposure (and other manual settings) is if you’re trying to capture the transition from day to night on a clear day.
-This should be a fairly smooth transition for the camera to make.

 The Panning / Dolly Time-lapse